We are not open to the public at this time.

-We’re sorry, but we do not accept owner surrendered farm animals.
+We’re sorry, but we do not accept owner surrendered animals.

-Currently, we have 30 animals and are at capacity at our little farm.
-Can you help us find our new home, so we can help more animals in need?
+Currently, we have 30 animals and are at capacity at our temporary farm.
+Can you help us find our fur-ever home, so we can help more animals in need?

 Absolutely!
 It just needs to be feed that is part of our animal health program at the farm.
 Please contact us and we will be so grateful.

 We would love to receive a card on behalf of one of our animals.
 It makes us so happy that our animals inspire you and this is what helps us keep going.

 We are not government funded.
 The “Cups of Coffee Patrons” monthly donations (find out more here) make a huge impact on covering daily and emergency care for our animals.

 Kindred is looking for a minimum of 10 acres:

 Lease to own

 - public office, washroom, kitchen, group area, and parking lot